We use “cookies” when you visit our websites.

 - Strictly necessary cookies – these cookies allow you to navigate our websites and are required for the operation of our websites, for example, cookies that enable you to log into secure areas of our websites (for example, members only areas).
 If you opt to disable these cookies, you may find that certain sections of our websites do not work (for example, you may not be able to access all of the content).

 - Performance cookies – these cookies allow us to measure and analyse how our visitors navigate our websites.
-We only use this information to improve functionality and the user experience.
+We only use this information to improve functionality and user experience.

 - Functionality cookies – when you are using our websites, these cookies will remember your preferences (like your language or previous search terms) and assist us to personalise your content and website experience.

 - Targeting or advertising cookies – these cookies are used to deliver marketing and advertising materials that are relevant to you based on the pages you have visited and the links you have followed.
-These cookies are used to advertise relevant products to you on other websites, based on the products and categories you looked.
+These cookies are used to advertise relevant products to you on other websites, based on the products and categories you looked at.
 They also limit the number of times that you see an ad and help us measure the effectiveness of our marketing campaigns.

 By using our websites, you agree to us placing these sorts of cookies on your device and accessing them when you visit in the future.
 You can modify the settings on your device to prevent cookie use.